metabolomicsworkbench/MetENP/README.md

 ## Installation

-Download the MetENP R package: On linux command prompt:
+Download the MetENP R package: On linux/unix command prompt (or download a zip file by clicking on "Code" and unpack the zip file to a local folder):

 $git clone https://github.com/metabolomicsworkbench/MetENP.git MetENP

 install.packages("devtools")<br/>